byjg/php-anydataset-xml/docs/XPath-Expressions.md

 ### Handling Repeated Nodes

-When an XPath expression matches multiple nodes, the values are returned as an array:
+When an XPath expression matches multiple nodes, the values are automatically collected in an array:

 ```php
 // For XML like: